George C. Scott

-George Campbell Scott (October 18, 1927 – September 22, 1999) was an American actor.
-He had a celebrated career on both stage and screen.
+George Campbell Scott (October 18, 1927 – September 22, 1999) was an American actor, with a celebrated career on both stage and screen.
 With a gruff demeanor and commanding presence, Scott became known for his portrayal of stern but complex authority figures.

 Described by The Guardian as "a battler and an actor of rare courage", his roles earned him numerous accolades including two Golden Globes, and two Primetime Emmys as well as nominations for two BAFTA Awards and five Tony Awards.
 Though he won the Academy Award for Best Actor for playing General George S. Patton in Patton (1970), he became the first actor (Note: Earlier, at the 8th Academy Awards in 1936, screenwriter Dudley Nichols won the Academy Award for Best Adapted Screenplay for The Informer, but refused to accept it until the Academy officially recognized the Screen Writers Guild.
 Nichols later accepted the award at the 1938 Oscar ceremony.) to decline the award, having warned the Academy of Motion Picture Arts and Sciences months in advance that he would do so on the basis of his belief that performances cannot be compared to others.
 His other Oscar-nominated roles include Anatomy of a Murder (1959), The Hustler (1961), and The Hospital (1971).

 Scott's other notable films include Dr. Strangelove (1964), Petulia (1968), The Day of the Dolphin (1973), Movie Movie (1978), Hardcore (1979), and The Exorcist III (1990).

 Scott gained fame for his roles on television earning two Primetime Emmy Awards for his performances in Hallmark Hall of Fame (1971), and 12 Angry Men (1997).
 He also played leading roles in Jane Eyre (1970), Beauty and the Beast (1976), and A Christmas Carol (1984).
-Scott continued to maintain a prominent stage career even as his film stardom waned, and by the end of his career he had accrued five Tony nominations for his performances in Comes a Day (1959), The Andersonville Trial (1960), Uncle Vanya (1974), Death of a Salesman (1975), and Inherit the Wind.
+Scott continued to maintain a prominent stage career even as his film stardom waned, and by the end of his career he had accrued five Tony nominations for his performances in Comes a Day (1959), The Andersonville Trial (1960), Uncle Vanya (1974), Death of a Salesman (1975), and Inherit the Wind (1996).
 He directed several of his own films and plays and often collaborated with his wives Colleen Dewhurst and Trish Van Devere.